 so my request is for some IR type interface, preference being a small ‘box of tricks’ that receives a code and translates to LightwaveRF please

 I have made an ir to rf converter to use with my Logitech Harmony remote; it works flawlessly to control all my rf switches around the house from buttons and macros on my Logitech.
 The challenge was to design an rf to ir converter to teach the code from the original rf remote to the Logitech.

 If anyone is interested, I will keep an eye on this forum.

 PSW1.. that sounds pretty awesome, how did you do this?

-Am very keen to hear more about this tooLightwaveRF for electrics, Harmony Home for gadgets, Heat Genius is next, and Now toying with IFTTT
+Am very keen to hear more about this tooLightwaveRF for electrics, Harmony Home for gadgets, Nest for heating, and now toying with IFTTT

 You must be logged in to reply to this topic.